sergiye/winMemoryOptimizer/README.md

 - Portable (Single .exe file) and super lightweight
 - Use of Windows native methods for memory management
-- Windows Registry / local file to keep user settings
+- Windows Registry to keep user settings
 - Windows Event to save logs

 ### Why has the app been flagged as Malware/Virus and blocked by Windows Defender, SmartScreen, or Antivirus?